CategoricalData/hydra/README.md

 # Hydra

 Hydra is a transformation toolkit along the lines of [Dragon](https://eng.uber.com/dragon-schema-integration-at-uber-scale), but open source, and with a more advanced type system and other new features.
 It is currently in an intermediate "closing the loop" stage.
 The primary superpower of Hydra is that it is able to map schemas and data consistently between languages.
 It is even able to map functional programs between selected languages, including parts of its own source code.
+See the recent Data Day Texas presentation, "[Transpilers Gone Wild](https://www.slideshare.net/joshsh/transpilers-gone-wild-introducing-hydra)".

 You can find a design document [here](https://bit.ly/hydra-design-doc), and a Slack channel [here](https://bit.ly/hydra-slack) (click [here](https://join.slack.com/t/graphcommunity/shared_invite/zt-1a6ohrnn9-rXIBwn3L4NSC4cH0c1DN8A) for an invite to the Graph Community workspace, or send an email to josh at fortytwo net if the link has expired).